-- 2. The Council responded to this request on 1 February 2006.
-The Council advised that the Opinion in question was considered exempt in terms of section 36(1) of FOISA and as such the Opinion was subject to legal professional privilege.
+- 2. The Council responded to this request on 16 March 2006.
+The Council advised that the Opinion and supplementary advice were considered exempt in terms of section 36(1) of FOISA as the Opinion was subject to legal professional privilege.
 The Council indicated that it did not consider that it was in the public interest for such information to be released. - 3.
-The Council cited my decision 23/2005 in which I had indicated that the public interest argument for disclosure of legal advice would only apply in "highly compelling cases".
-The Council indicated that it did not consider that to be case here. - 4.
-Mr Wightman wrote to the Council on 8 February 2006 to seek a review.
-He set out his reasons why he considered that release of the Opinion would be in the public interest (these are discussed below). - 5.
-The Council responded to this request for review on 16 February 2006.
-It upheld its original position.
-The Council indicated that legal advice, by its nature, has to examine all aspects of a matter, including examining any strengths and/or weaknesses of a particular stance.
+The Council cited Decision 23/2005 in which I had indicated that the public interest argument for disclosure of legal advice would only apply in "highly compelling cases".
+The Council indicated that it did not consider that to be the case here. - 4.
+Mr Wightman wrote to the Council on 17 March 2006 to seek a review.
+He set out his reasons why he considered that release of the Opinion would be in the public interest (discussed in paragraph 17 below). - 5.
+The Council responded to this request for review on 30 March 2006.
+The Council upheld its original position.
+The Council indicated that legal advice by its nature had to examine all aspects of a matter, including examining any strengths and/or weaknesses of a particular stance.
 The Council indicated that it was clearly not desirable for all such information to be released to any third party upon request.
-The Council indicated that the applicant was entitled to seek his own legal advice in relation to the matter.
+The Council indicated that Mr Wightman was entitled to seek his own legal advice in relation to the matter.
 The Council reaffirmed its views in respect of the public interest test. - 6.
-Mr Wightman was dissatisfied with this response and on 9 March 2006 applied to me for a decision. - 7.
-The case was allocated to an investigating officer.
+Mr Wightman was dissatisfied with this response and on 26 April 2006 applied to me for a decision. - 7.
+The case was allocated to an investigating officer and the application validated by establishing that Mr Wightman had made a request for information to a Scottish public authority and had applied to me for a decision only after asking the authority to review its response to his request.